 Add the canned beans 2 hours before serving.
 Yes, you can use dried beans, but I have some canned ones for today.
 You can add Navy Beans, White Beans, or Kidney Beans.
 I used only Navy Beans today.

-Yesterday, Mark and I had some friends over for ham, mashed potatoes, peas, and jello with fruit cocktail.
+Yesterday, Mark and I had some friends over for ham, mashed potatoes, peas, and jello with a can of fruit cocktail.
 I had some yummy sourdough bread to serve with it as well.
-After we finished eating two of the woman said to me, “What are you going to do with that ham hock?”
+After we finished eating, two of the woman said to me, “What are you going to do with that ham hock?”

 You have to laugh because you know we all like to make soup with it, right?
 I mentioned I would be making ham and bean soup today.
 You gotta love it!

-Do you remember your family serving ham and bean soup?
-My mom would add another can or two of the beans to make the soup stretch to serve more people if an unexpected guest showed up at the door.
+Do you remember your family serving ham and bean soup growing up?
+My mom would add another can or two of the beans to make the soup stretch to serve more people in case an unexpected guest showed up at the door.
 I highly recommend storing beans that are dry or in cans.
 We will use them, I promise.

 Ham And Bean Soup